NASA HCI Design System

 This meant moving rapidly, documenting as we went, and iterating over time.
 It meant not being afraid of having messy documentation.
 It meant using the vocabulary of the team, even if it didn't always match up with what we saw in the rest of the industry.
 And it meant designing patterns that were right for our users rather than doing things just because they are trendy.

 The design system represented a huge change in thinking and process for our team.
 While no one was necessarily hostile to the idea, it was difficult to convince some folks that the system would be valuable and not distract from the "real" work.

 My colleagues and I working on the system kept fighting, presenting often to our team leadership and keeping the rest of the team apprised of changes with a weekly (most of the time) newsletter.
 We made sure at every turn to continue illustrating the value of the design system, the main idea being that creating a better process for us meant better product outcomes for our users.
 Through a grassroots, bottom-up effort, and an emerging top-down buy in, we've managed to make progress.

-To date, we've completed the design on 90% of the components we've identified, with around 40% being code complete.
+To date, we've compeleted design work on almost half our components, and development work on almost half.
 There's a ways to go before everything is fully implemented, but we're seeing both designers and engineers start to adopt the system and think in a new way.